jrosen48/utk-homepage/content/post/2023-07-19-on-chatgpt-s-code-interpreter/index.md

 Here is a link to all of the output, including for a logistic regression model: https://chat.openai.com/share/02820dd7-fb7b-4db0-90f9-3d3c11f571c4

 In short, it can run code based on ... whatever you ask!
 It seems to be able to deal with arbitrarily large data sets and arbitrarily complex analyses; and different types of analyses (text and network analysis).

-It has a lot of potential for teaching and maybe even research, but I think a lot of that potential is murky and needs to be explored more deeply and systematically.
-As someone who has *done* and *taught* data science for years, I find this pretty cool.
+I think many of us are a bit burnt out on hype about chatGPT and AI.
+Keeping that in mind, I find this pretty cool as someone who has done and taught data analysis for some time.